-Ques 11: Which social reformers carried out social reform movements during the British colonialism in India?
+Question 11: Which social reformers carried out social reform movements during the British colonialism in India?

-Ans: The prominent leaders of the reform movements were Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, Dayanand Saraswati, Bal Gangadhar Tilak, Mahatma Gandhi, and others.
+Answer: The prominent leaders of the reform movements were Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, Dayanand Saraswati, Bal Gangadhar Tilak, Mahatma Gandhi, and others.

-Ans.
+Answer.
 This was the period when the modem period began in India and the external forces of modernization, westernization, industrialization entered.

-Ans: 1.Sociology is a subject in which no one starts from Zero, as everyone already knows about society.
+1.Sociology is a subject in which no one starts from Zero, as everyone already knows about society.
 However, other subjects are taught at school, at home or elsewhere.

 2. Being an integral part of the process of growing up, knowledge about society seems to be obtained naturally or automatically.